dbarkol/event-driven-workshop/README.md

 # Design an Event-driven Architecture on Azure - Student guide

-## Abstract and learning objetives
+## Abstract and learning objectives

 In this whiteboard design session, you will work with a group to design a customer solution that leverages aspects of event-driven architectures.
 This solution should meet their needs and provide them with a unified data pipeine for their website, business units and customers.